alyssadev/tafeqld-timetable/README.md

 ```

 * Get your search query from https://timetables.tafeqld.edu.au/Group e.g `ict50220`
-* Navigate to e.g /timetable.ics?region=TQBN&group=ict50220 .
-If the search term matches more than one course, it will return json indicating this and list the results
+* Navigate to e.g `/search?region=TQBN&group=ict50220`.
+If the search term matches more than one course, it will return json indicating this and list the results.
+Otherwise it will redirect to the first result.
-  * Currently, the results are accompanied by a `n` argument, this can be used to limit the results down to that argument.
-This is a temporary fix for a bug and is already deprecated.
-However, it's currently critical to functionality.
-I'm recovering from a cold, sue me.
+* Results will have a hash property.
+This can be used in `/<hash>/timetable.ics`.
+Hashes can be abbreviated.
-* Navigate to e.g /timetable.ics?region=TQBN&group=ict50220&n=10 .
-This will download the specific timetable required.
+  * e.g `/f273d9f/timetable.ics` is shorthand for getting f273d9f94cc26573fea21639fae66ab3f48af1a7/timetable.ics, as long as there is no collision